subhra2508/docker/readme.md

 - will build them with docker-compose up if not found in cache
 - also rebuild with docker-compose build
 - Great for complex builds that have lots of vars or build args

+### Swarm Mode : Built-In Orchestration

+container Everywhere = new problems

+- How do we automate container lifecycle ?
+- How can we easily scale out/in/up/down ?
+- how can we ensure our container are re-created if they fail?
+- how can we  replace container without downtime (blue/green deploy)?
+- how can we control/track where containers get started ?
+- how can we create cross-node virtual networks?
+- how can we ensure only trusted servers run our containers?
+- how can we store secrets,keys,passwords and get them to the right container(and only that container)?

+- swarm mode is a clustering solution built inside docker
+- not related to swarm "classic" for pre-1.12 versions
+- added in 1.12(summer 2016) via swarmkit toolkit
+- enhanced in 1.13(january 2017) via stacks and screts
+- not enabled by default, new commands once enabled
+   - docker swarm
+   - docker node
+   - docker service
+   - docker stack
+   - docker secret